praneeth-bojanala5/realitystream/README.md

 <h2>Design your Stream</h2>

-**Feb 25, 2025** - Changed [bee data](input/bees) target from bees-targets.csv to bees-targets-top-20-percent.csv.
-This new target uses the top 20% of counties with the highest bee population density.
+**Bee YAML Updated** - Changed [bee data](input/bees) target to bees-targets-top-20-percent.csv in parameters yaml.
+This new "colony density" target uses the top 20% of counties with the highest bee population density (rather than top colony growth between years, as was used in bees-targets.csv).

 <!--
 Density file: bees-targets-top-20-percent.csv.
 Shashank worked from bees-population-usda.csv